HeyyMrDJ/djify/README.md

 A self-hosted, Kubernetes-native PaaS.
 Point it at a Git repo with a Dockerfile and djify builds the image in-cluster, pushes it to an in-cluster registry, and deploys it with a Deployment, Service, and Ingress — all driven by a single Kubernetes CRD.

-Think Coolify or Render, but running on your own cluster.
+Think Vercel, Netlify, coolify, but running on your own kubernetes cluster.

+Kubernetes is the state, there is no database outside of the kubernetes etcd (or whatever your cluster is using).
+And because this is just kubernetes, you can deploy via kubectl, API (curl, or kubernetes language specific SDKs), GitOps (eg. Argo CD), or the included webui.

 ---